Optimal General Matchings: Structure and properties of a basic canonical path

 \end{enumerate} \end{lemma}

-\dowod If there exists a path $\P(c,d)$ contained in $\Q$ that does not go through any endpoint of $\Q$, then by Lemma \ref{helpbas} $\P(c,d)$ has positive weight and $\P(c,d) \cup \S$ form a positive cycle that goes only through even vertices and hence is a canonical path w.r.t $M$.
+\begin{proof} In the first case there exists a path $\Q'$ with endpoints $c$ and $d$ contained in $\Q$ that does not go through any endpoint of $\Q$.
+Then by Lemma \ref{helpbas} $\Q'$ has positive weight and $\Q' \cup \S$ forms a positive cycle that goes only through even vertices and hence is a canonical path w.r.t $M$.

 Suppose now that both $a$ and $b$ are odd.
 Thus $\Q$ contains exactly one path connecting $a$ and $b$.